Haworthiopsis attenuata f. tanba

 Haworthia attenuata 'Enon', Haworthiopsis attenuata 'Enon', Haworthia attenuata 'Tanba', Haworthiopsis attenuata 'Tanba', Haworthia tanba

-This succulent, named Haworthia tanba by Hayashi, is a dwarf form of Haworthiopsis attenuata found near Enon, a small town in the Eastern Cape Province in South Africa.
+This succulent, named Haworthia tanba by Dr. Masahiko Hayashi, is a dwarf form of Haworthiopsis attenuata found near Enon, a small town in the Eastern Cape Province in South Africa.
 It is often sold as a cultivar of H. attenuata.

 Haworthiopsis attenuata f. tanba, also known as Haworthiopsis attenuata 'Enon' or Haworthia tanba, is a dwarf succulent that forms rosettes of short, fat, and firm leaves speckled with white raised dots.
 The leaves' color varies between green, yellow, and red tones depending on how much sunlight they get.

 The origin of the forma epithet "tanba" is unknown.
 It possibly refers to Tanba, a city in Hyōgo Prefecture, Japan, or derives from a Hindi word meaning "copper."